 Germany also has quite varied countryside.
 The Rhine Valley is famous for its castles, mild climate, vineyards and cruises up and down the river.
 The North Coast is flat and windswept for much of the year, but has an interesting number of islands, which is a huge contrast to the Bavarian region, which is more alpine in nature and has Zugspitze, central Europe’s highest peak.

-Will I need a German ETIAS visa waiver?
+Will I need an ETIAS to enter Germany?

 You will only need a German ETIAS visa waiver once the arrangements are finalised and infrastructure in place and you will find that every travel agent and airline will know whether you need one.
-You can also take the assessment on the homepage to find out if you will need an ETIAS for Germany.
+You can also take the assessment to find out if you will need an ETIAS for Germany.
 The E.U.
-Commission has just announced that it expects it will be ready for operation by the beginning of 2021.
-Basically, if you are not an E.U. passport holder and you know that you don’t need a visa for travel to Europe at the moment it is quite likely that you will need a travel authorisation (ETIAS) before you arrive at any European border post or airport once the system is up and running.
+Commission has just announced that it expects it will be ready for operation by the beginning of 2023.
+Basically, if you are not an E.U. passport holder and you know that you don’t need a visa for travel to Europe, it is quite likely that you will need a travel authorisation (ETIAS) before you arrive at any European border post or airport.